dotnet/csharplang/proposals/overload-resolution-priority.md

 overload resolution to end early without ever considering the good member.
 For this purpose, we want to have a way for API authors to guide overload resolution on resolving the ambiguity, so that they can evolve their API surface areas and steer users towards performant APIs without having to compromise the user experience.

+The Base Class Libraries (BCL) team has several examples of where this can prove useful.
+Some (hypothetical) examples are:
+* Creating an overload of `Debug.Assert` that uses `CallerArgumentExpression` to get the expression being asserted, so that it can be included in the message, and make it preferred over the existing overload.
+* Making `string.IndexOf(string, StringComparison = Ordinal)` preferred over `string.IndexOf(string)`.
+This would have to be discussed as a potential breaking change, but there is some thought that it is the better default, and more likely to be what the user intended.
+* A combination of this proposal and [`CallerAssemblyAttribute`](https://github.com/dotnet/csharplang/issues/4984) would allow methods that have an implicit caller identity to avoid expensive stack walks. `Assembly.Load(AssemblyName)` does this today, and it could be much more efficient.
+* `Microsoft.Extensions.Primitives.StringValues` exposes an implicit conversion to both `string` and `string[]`.
+This means that it is ambiguous when passed to a method with both
+  `params string[]` and `params ReadOnlySpan<string>` overloads.
+This attribute could be used to prioritize one of the overloads to prevent the ambiguity.

 ## Detailed Design
 [detailed-design]: #detailed-design